kirankotari/ncs-yang/README.md

  **Answer:** Error might be related to yang file, we recommend to check again beforing opening a bug.

 ## Change Log

+### New in 1.2.3.1
+- Feature Adding yang-sync
+- Feature Adding payload convertion

 ### New in 1.2.3
 - Fix: Import issues, logger corrections